BenjaminShinar/Books-Resources/CPP Confrences/CppCon2022/README.md

   - From C++ Templates to C++ Concepts - MetaProgramming: an Amazing Journey - Alex Dathskovsky
   - The Dark Corner of STL in Cpp: MinMax Algorithms - Simon Toth
   - What Can Compiler Benchmarks Reveal About Meta-Programming Implementation Strategies - Vincent Reverdy
+  - Nth Pack Element in C++ - A Case Study - Kris Jusiak
 - [Tooling](Tooling.md)
   - import CMake, CMake and C++20 Modules - Bill Hoffman
 - [Value Semantics](Value%20Semantics.md)